don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 ## 1. Introduction
 ### 1.1 Purpose
 To reclaim digital autonomy by establishing a local-first, zero-trust infrastructure that replaces cloud-dependent services with a unified, encrypted ecosystem.
-It is engineered to ensure that your data, communications, and identity remain under your exclusive control, providing a stable and sovereign foundation for digital life that is immune to third-party surveillance or monetization.
+Engineered to ensure that your data, communications, activit, and identity remain under your exclusive control, providing a stable and sovereign foundation for digital life that is immune to third-party surveillance or monetization.
 ### 1.2 Scope
 This specification defines the technical boundaries and operational standards for the SovrIT PTI ecosystem.
-It encompasses the physical hardware architecture, logical network segmentation (VLANs), and the Runtime Substrate—specifically identity, ingress, and storage layers.
-The scope extends to the integration of sovereign modules for communication, productivity, and intelligence, as well as the "Ghost Mirror" failover and "SovrIT Handbook" documentation systems.
-It does not cover the maintenance of third-party ISP bandwidth or the internal development of the open-source engines utilized.
+It encompasses the physical hardware architecture, logical network segmentation (VLANs, mesh overlay), and the Runtime Substrate - specifically identity, ingress, and storage layers.
+The scope extends to the integration of sovereign modules for communication, productivity, and intelligence, as well as a remote failover node for resiliency and "SovrIT Handbook" documentation systems.
 ### 1.3 Target Audience
 Privacy advocates, advanced self-hosters, technical administrators, and contributors to the SovrIT project.